1956–57 Illinois Fighting Illini men's basketball team: Regular season

-1951 and from 1951-56 the Illini finished the season ranked in the Top 20 nationally every year.
+1951 and from 1951–56 the Illini finished the season ranked in the Top 20 nationally every year.
 Illinois’ highest final ranking in the 1950s was second in both polls in 1952.

-The 1956-57 team, unfortunately, would begin a downward spiral for Combes success, sending it into a time span where his teams would finish in the lower half of the Big Ten for four of six years.
+The 1956–57 team, unfortunately, would begin a downward spiral for Combes' tenure, sending the program into a timespan where his teams would finish in the lower half of the Big Ten for four of six years.
 A highlight of the 1957 season would take place on December 17, 1956, when Illinois defeated San Francisco, 62-33, snapping the Dons’ 51-game regular-season win streak.
 This season also marked the first time that a Fighting Illini team entered a holiday tournament.
 The Kentucky Invitational brought Southern Methodist, Dayton and Illinois to Lexington for a two-day tournament, once again matching Adolph Rupp with Combes.
 Combes had talented lettermen return including the leading scorers George Bon Salle, Don Ohl and team "captain" Harv Schmidt.
 It also saw the return of Bill Altenberger, Hiles Stout, John Paul and Ted Caiazza.
 The team also added sophomore Roger Taylor.
 The Illini finished the season with a conference record of 7 wins and 7 losses, finishing in 7th place in the Big Ten.
 They would finish with an overall record of 14 wins and 8 losses.
 The starting lineup included George Bon Salle at the center position, Roger Taylor and Don Ohl at guard and Harv Schmidt and Hiles Stout at the forward slots.